nodejitsu/handbook/book.md

 they may come across while deploying and administrating their web applications on the Nodejitsu platform.
 Nodejitsu strives to have a lightning-fast turnaround on all issues you may have!

-## Assistly

-Our [Assistly](http://nodejitsu.assistly.com/) support center is a great resource!
-Our support center includes a knowledge base where you can search for the information you need, but if you can't find what you're looking for our support center also allows users to post questions to Nodejitsu's support staff using Assistly's "Q&A" feature.
-Post a question, and one of our ninjas will get back to you at ninja speed!

 ## E-mail